What should you do if you are being sexually harassed by your supervisor or manager?

 - The employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer.

 If you file a sexual harassment lawsuit alleging violations of the City Law, you may be able to establish liability even if you did not take steps the proper actions to prevent and correct the behavior.

 Retaliation is also illegal.
 It is unlawful to retaliate against a person for reporting sexual harassment, filing a harassment charge with the Equal Employment Opportunity Commission (EEOC), filing a lawsuit or testifying on behalf of someone else.

-If you are dealing with supervisor sexual harassment in New York, New Jersey and Pennsylvania, you are probably feeling lost, confused and embarrassed after being sexually harassed at work.
-When you don’t know where to turn for help, contact the New York Employment Attorneys at the Derek T. Smith Law Group.
-We understand the pain you face, and want to help you reclaim your life.
-To speak with a New York City sexual harassment attorney today, call us at 877-469-5297 or contact our firm online.
+If you are dealing with a supervisor or manager sexual harassment, you are probably feeling lost, confused and embarrassed after being sexually harassed at work.
+When you don’t know where to turn for help, contact the New York Employment Attorneys at the Derek Smith Law Group.
+We understand the pain you face and want to help you reclaim your life.
+To speak with a New York City sexual harassment attorney today, call us at 800-807-2209.
 Our sexual harassment lawyers serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employees sexual harassment cases in New Jersey, Philadelphia, Pennsylvania.
+We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania, and Florida.

 Different Types of Sexual Harassment Cases We Handle: